kermitt2/grisp/nerd-data/doc/hadoop.md

 The processing of Wikpedia dump files uses Hadoop `3.*` (latest tested version is `3.3.1` from `2022-02-10`), which must be downloaded and installed according to your environment.
 The processing should still work with Hadoop `2`.
 In your Hadoop installation, some config files under `etc/hadoop/` might need to be adjusted for the task, we provide below our configuration files, but the spotted number can of course be adapted to take advantage of more CPU and memory for a more modern machine.

+Please note that running Hadoop is not straightfoward and involves often fixing various setup and connection problems (even on very standard and basic Linux installation).
+The problems depends on the environment (e.g. Linux distribution) and OS version.
+See [bellow](hadoop.md#common-issues-with-hadoop) for common failures and help.

 ### Expected produced files

 For each language, there will be 12 generated csv files by this processing step.